Skip to main content

 ./scripts/start-shell.sh

 2. The application will be available at http://localhost:5000.
-You can now log in using the R-Auth credentials.
+You can now log in using the Keycloak credentials (user: admin, password: password).

 Note: Starting a Micro-Frontend (MFE) Once the shell-app is running, you can start individual micro-frontends.
 For example, to start the admin-portal-ui: